dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 Replace `YOUR_GITHUB_USERNAME` with your actual GitHub username.

+{{< callout type="info" >}}
+The `github.com/project-slug` annotation is used to link the environment to the GitHub repository.
+This also enables backstage to show the result of the github actions workflow in the CICD-tab of the environment entity.
+The `backstage.io/techdocs-ref` annotation is used to specify the directory containing the documentation for the environment.
+{{< /callout >}}

 ### 7.3 Create GitHub Actions Workflow

-Create a folder for the GitHub Actions workflow and a workflow configurationfile `confluent-self-service-templates/environment-template/content/.github/workflows/terraform-deploy.yml`:
+Create a folder for the GitHub Actions workflow `confluent-self-service-templates/environment-template/content/.github/workflows/`.
+Add a workflow configurationfile `terraform-deploy.yml` to that folder:

 ```bash
 mkdir -p confluent-self-service-templates/environment-template/content/.github/workflows